 Cool Down: Walk for 2-3 minutes before completing a minimum of 5 minutes of cool down stretches, you may want to incorporate a foam roller if you suffer from tight calves.

-“Grab a running buddy, if you’ve got someone else to try and keep up with, you’ll run that little bit harder.
-You’re also less likely to cancel if there’s someone to let down other than yourself!”
-Vicky, Sundried.“Don’t try and run too far on your first go.
-You’ve got to pace yourself, with a 10 week programme, there’s plenty of time for your distance to grow and your speed to improve” Daniel, Sundried.
+- Find a running buddy.
+If you’ve got someone to try to keep up with, you’ll run that little bit harder.
+You’re also less likely to cancel if there’s someone to let down.